CtrlK

 Progressive Disclosure

-The content is well-organized with clear headers and sections, but it's a long monolithic document (~180 lines of substantive content) where the templates could be split into a separate reference file.
-The external resource links at the end are helpful but the inline content could benefit from better separation between quick-start and reference material.
+The content is well-organized with clear headers and logical sections, but it's a long monolithic file (~180 lines of substantive content) with no references to supporting files.
+The templates, project rules examples, and advanced techniques could each be split into separate referenced files.
+The external resource links at the end are helpful but don't compensate for the lack of internal bundle structure.

 2 / 3